rkeatinggodfrey/ENY2890/05_DGE/readme.md

 ### (2) Download counts (.tsv) files from HiPer Gator

 At this point everyone needs a copy of all counts files.
 Download your counts files and share copies with your group members!

+Make a directory on your computer for differential gene analysis (e.g., "DGE_Analysis").
+Make a folder within this directory just for your counts.tsv files (e.g., "counts_files").
+Put all of your counts files within this folder. **Do not put anything else in this folder**

-Make sure the counts file names match the names in the "sample" column of your metadata file.
+Put a copy of your metadata file in .csv format in the parent differential gene expression directory. **Make sure names in the "sample" column of your metadata match the counts file names in your counts directory**